ojas-kanotra/pwn.college_ojas/5_File_Globbing.md

 ---

-## Matching With *
+## Matching With Asterisk
-Starting from your home directory, change your directory to /challenge, but use globbing to keep the argument you pass to cd to at most four characters!
-Once you're there, run /challenge/run for the flag!
+Navigate to `/challenge` using globbing patterns with the `*` wildcard, keeping your argument to `cd` to four characters or less.
+Then run `/challenge/run` for the flag.

 ### Solve
 **Flag:** `pwn.college{gN_NruhlzkA4ezAG-HzHDB0oAoC.QXxIDO0wyM3kjNzEzW}`